latex3/unicode-math/README.txt

 stable.
 Use at your own risk, in other words.

-Unicode maths is currently only supported by the fonts "Cambria Math" (Microsoft, proprietry) and
+Unicode maths is currently only supported by the fonts
+ - "Cambria Math" (Microsoft, proprietry) and
-"Asana Math" (Apostoulos Syropolous, open source).
+ - "Asana Math" (Apostolos Syropolous, open source).

 Basic usage:
   \setmathfont{Asana Math}